Tochemey/goakt/readme.md

 If you are not familiar with the actor model, the blog post from Brian Storti [here](https://www.brianstorti.com/the-actor-model/) is an excellent and short introduction to the actor model.
 Also, check reference section at the end of the post for more material regarding actor model

+## Note
+The project ownership has been transferred to https://github.com/super-flat/actors.
+Which means subsequent updates will be done there.

 ## Features

 - [x] Send a synchronous message to an actor from a non actor system